 There is something very special about receiving a phone call from a sweet little one.
 A simple “I love and appreciate you” from your niece or nephew would warm the heart of any aunt or uncle.

 Cupcakes, cookies, brownies . . . whatever the treat, your kid’s aunt and uncle would love to receive a yummy treat made especially for them.

 If your kiddo is artsy, have them draw a portrait of themselves with their loved ones.
 Frame it and present it to their loved ones to show how much they appreciate them!

 Of course, not every parent has a sibling.
 And some families, unfortunately, don’t have the best relationships with their brothers and sisters.
-In some cases, a child may not have a true aunt or uncle.
+Sometimes, a child may not have a true aunt or uncle.
 But that doesn’t mean they can’t choose one!
-I am a firm believer that your family is who you choose them to be.
-So if you have a best friend or a neighbor whom your children are fond of, what’s stopping you from “choosing” them to be your children’s aunt or uncle?
+I firmly believe that your family is who you choose them to be.
+So, if you have a best friend or a neighbor whom your children are fond of, what’s stopping you from “choosing” them to be your children’s aunt or uncle?
 They can play that role in your child’s life just as well as any biological aunt or uncle.